pouretrebelle/chareads.com/content/books/migrated/2014-05-18-we-were-liars/index.md

 dateRated: 2014-05-18
 dateReviewed: 2014-05-18

-tags: [genre-young-adult, genre-contemporary, type-fiction, form-paperback, form-ebook]
+tags: [genre-young-adult, type-fiction, form-paperback, form-ebook]
 ---

 This needs some time and a re-read to digest… I guessed the reveal early on but what wow I didn't think it would go down like that and I'm lost and melting in a puddle of tears on the floor.